 As a Fulbright scholar in the Middle East and North Africa Regional Research Program I studied Palestinian theatre and performance.
-I am currently working on an anthology of new Palestinian drama, Theatre Between Home and Exile: New Palestinian Voices, co-edited with Marvin Carlson and Mas’ud Hamdan (Martin E. Segal Theatre Center Publications).
+I am currently working on an anthology of new Palestinian drama, Theatre Between Home and Exile: New Plays from Palestine, co-edited with Marvin Carlson and Mas’ud Hamdan (Martin E. Segal Theatre Center Publications).

 I have published reviews and articles in Modern Drama, The Voice and Speech Review, American Theatre Magazine, and presented at the ASTR, and VASTA conferences.